-In the fall of 2009 McGill's three student societies—SSMU, MCSS, and PGSS—came together with the McGill administration in a partnership to create this Sustainability Projects Fund.
+In the fall of 2009 McGill's three student societies—SSMU, MCSS, and PGSS—partnered with the McGill administration to create the SPF.
 The proposal was passed by student referendum in November 2009, with 79 per cent of voters on the downtown campus voting to adopt the fund.
 Some 5,300 students voted, the second-highest total in SSMU history.

 The administration extended their commitment as well, for a further five years.
-The collaboration between students and the administration is also expressed in the parity (four students and four staff) Working Group who allocate SPF funds through consensus.
-About half of the projects are led by students, and half by staff (which includes faculty), though more than 80% are collaborative.
+The collaboration between students and the administration is also expressed in the parity (four students and four staff) Working Group that allocates SPF funds through consensus.
+Additionally, more than 85% of approved projects have demonstrated collaboration between students and staff.

 The SPF is an exciting way for members of the McGill community to contribute and be involved in building a culture of sustainability on McGill campuses through the development and seed-funding of interdisciplinary projects.
 In the first three years alone, SPF projects involved 72 McGill faculties and departments, 49 student groups, 106 community groups and 19 other universities.